 Both O'Neill and IU Indianapolis offer opportunities to study abroad, and offer scholarships to help you do so!
-O'Neill's Overseas Education Programs are detailed here, and IU Indianapolis's offerings can be found here.
-Most O'Neill students who are accepted into an O'Neill study abroad program will be awarded an O'Neill Overseas Education Scholarship.
+O'Neill's Overseas Education Programs are detailed here, and IU Indianapolis's offerings can be found here, and IU Indianapolis's offerings can be found here.
+Most O'Neill students who are accepted into an O'Neill study abroad program will be awarded an O'Neill Overseas

+Education Scholarship.
 Awards range from \$1000 to \$2000.
 Additional scholarships are also available.
 Please visit O'Neill's scholarships page.